burlachenkok/exploring-python3/python_details.md

 # How to start Interpreter

 Based on [1] the Python interpreter operates somewhat like the Unix shell.
-In general, there are three ways to start the execution of a Python interpreter:
+There are three ways to start the Python interpreter:

-1. When it is called with standard input connected to a device that can emit symbols - it reads and executes commands interactively.
+1. When it is called with standard input connected to a device - it reads and executes commands interactively.

-2. When a Python interpreter is called with a file name argument or with a file as standard input, it reads and executes a script from that file.
+2. When a Python interpreter is called with a file name argument it reads and executes a script from that file.
 For details see [Python Tutorial / Interpreter](https://docs.python.org/3.13/tutorial/interpreter.html)

-3. Next way of starting the interpreter is by calling
+3. You can start the interpreter by calling
     ```bash
     python -c command [arg] ...
     ```
     It executes the statement(s) in the command, analogous to the shell s `-c` option.
-Since Python statements often contain spaces or other characters that are special to the shell, it is usually advised to quote the command in its entirety.
+Since Python statements often contain spaces or other characters that are special to the shell, it is usually advised to quote the command.

-4. Some Python modules are also useful as scripts.
+4. Some Python modules can be used as scripts.
 These can be invoked using `python -m module [arg] ...`, which executes the source file for the module as if you had spelled out its full name on the command line.

-The script name and additional arguments are turned into a list of strings and assigned to the `sys.argv` variable.
+**Script Arguments.** The script name and additional arguments are turned into a list of strings and assigned to the `sys.argv` variable with the following rules:

 * When no script and no arguments are given, `sys.argv[0]` is an empty string.